-Interrogative pronouns as subject or object
+Interrogative pronouns as subjects or objects

 When an interrogative pronoun (or a noun modified by an interrogative adjective) is the subject of the sentence, there is a syntax change: the pronoun is followed directly by the verb and there is no inversion.
 Compare the following two sentences.